mingtheanlay/reactjs-core/README.md

 # This is a Vite + React core project.

-To speed up, development I have setting up TailwindCSS and Eslint in this core project.
-So feel free to use it
+To speed up the development, I have set up TailwindCSS and Eslint in this core project.

+Feel free to use it

 ## Getting Started